NelsenEW/espdrone-ros/README.md

 #### start_trajectory
 *Not yet implemented in the ESPDrone firmware*

+#### task_dump
+Get all the tasks that is running on the drone's CPU and their usage.
+#### emergency
+Set this to true to send emergency and set this to false to reset emergency.

 #### is_flying
 Get the flying status of the drone.
 The response with attribute success is set to **True** if the drone is flying.